rodolfodpk/go-crablet/docs/overview.md

     InitialState any
     EventTypes   []string
     Tags         []Tag
-    Project      func(state any, event Event) any
+    Project      func(state any, event Event) any  // Event type defined in Core Types above }
-}
 ```